gracejidael/gracejidael/README.md

 ## Hi there 👋, My name is Grace Oby

-- 🔭 I’m currently working on automating data analytics reports with streamlit
+- 🔭 I’m currently building my portfolio
-- 🌱 I’m currently learning how to build simple a automated system where reports and visualization are updated as data is entered into the database
+- 🌱 I’m currently building automated systems where reports and visualization are updated as data is entered into the database
 - 👯 I’m looking to collaborate in solving industry/business problems
 - 💬 Ask me about Data Analytics
 - ⚡ Fun fact: I love learning new stuff, teaching, and reading.